Skin care tips and online support

 - Always test your makeup out on skin that’s not your face, such as your neck or the inside of your arm

-- Consider buying anti-bacteria brushes to apply powder or blush
+- Consider buying antibacterial brushes to apply powder or blush

 - Use a light touch when applying all makeup

-- Explore the benefits of mineral powder, as many women with rosacea find it works well
+- Explore the benefits of mineral powder, as many people with rosacea find it works well

 - Skip bright colored lipstick, which can draw attention to facial redness, and stick with softer neutral colors such as peaches and browns